- 20 Apr 2021

 What is affiliate marketing?
 Guide for merchants

-Affiliate marketing is a form of advertising in which you (the merchant) pay the publisher (the affiliate) for successfully driving traffic, leads or conversions.
-This means that it works on a cost-per-acquisition or performance-based model.
+Affiliate marketing is a form of advertising in which you (the merchant) pay the publisher (the affiliate or partner) for successfully driving traffic, leads, or conversions.
+This means that it works on a cost-per-acquisition (CPA) or performance-based model.
 In most cases, merchants arrange for publishers to promote their products and then give them a commission on every resulting sale.

 - How does affiliate marketing work?

 - Affiliate marketing examples

 - How to start an affiliate programme

 - The benefits of affiliate marketing for the merchant